hujunwei/AKA.FW/reactclient/README.md

 ## Technical Support or Questions

-If you have questions or need help integrating the product please [contact us](https://www.creative-tim.com/contact-us?ref=readme-mdr) instead of opening an issue.
+If you have questions or need help integrating the product please [contact us by Slack](https://www.creative-tim.com/contact-us?ref=readme-mdr) instead of opening an issue.

 ## Licensing